Hard drive encryption is a process of converting your readable data into something unreadable to protect it.

 So for the people who missed Truecrypt, you should try this one.

-DriveCrypt is paid program.
+DriveCrypt is a paid program.
 It uses 1344-Bit string encryption.

-It uses the same technologies as used by FBI and CIA.
+It uses the same technologies as used by the FBI and CIA.

 You can have many users with different privileges.

 Logical partitions are encrypted sector by sector.
-Any attempt to copy single files are blocked even if the drive is attached to another system.
+Any attempt to copy single files is blocked even if the drive is attached to another system.

-Your system will boot with a multi-factor authentication to ensure maximum security.
-This feature is called pre-boot authentication.
+Your system will boot with multi-factor authentication to ensure maximum security.
+That’s the pre-boot authentication.

 There is a central panel for administration for managing policies, users, and options.